konflux-ci/konflux-ci/README.md

 You can add integration tests either via the Konflux UI, or by applying the equivalent Kubernetes resource.

+**NOTE:** If you have imported your component via the UI, a similiar Integration Test is pre-installed.

 In our case, The resource is defined in `test/resources/demo-users/user/ns2/ec-integration-test.yaml`.
 You can directly apply